Impact’s 8 Key Must-Win Moments For Brands

 What are they?

 Over our 20+ years of branding experience, we’ve learned that the most effective brands connect with their audience in key must-win moments.
-Now, these moments vary across industries, but we’ve narrowed them down to the eight most common.
+Now, these moments vary across industries, however we’ve narrowed them down to the eight most common.

 - Point of Sale Presence